serp-spider/documentation/docs/about/migration/from-v0_1-to-v0_2.md

     $response = $googleClient->query($googleUrl, $browser);
 ```

-As you can the browser instance manages most of what a real browser would manage:
+As you can see the browser instance manages most of what a real browser would manage (at least for request):

 - User agent string
 - Language headers (in previous version that was automatically set from the language detected in the google url)